+You must maintain your Toro Product by following the maintenance procedures described in the operator's manual.
+Such routine maintenance, whether performed by a dealer or by you, is at your expense.
 Parts scheduled for replacement as required maintenance ("Maintenance Parts"), are warranted for the period of time up to the scheduled replacement time for that part.
+Failure to perform required maintenance and adjustments can be grounds for disallowing a warranty claim.

-Items/Conditions Not Covered:
+Items and Conditions Not Covered

 Not all product failures or malfunctions that occur during the warranty period are defects in materials or workmanship.
-The items / conditions listed below are not covered by this warranty:
+This express warranty does not cover:

-- Product failures which result from the use of non-Toro replacement parts, or from installation and use of add-on, modified, or unapproved accessories are not covered. - Product failures which result from failure to perform required maintenance and/or adjustments are not covered. - Product failures which result from operating the Product in an abusive, negligent or reckless manner are not covered.
+- Product failures which result from the use of non-Toro replacement parts, or from installation and use of add-on, modified, or unapproved accessories. - Product failures which result from failure to perform required maintenance and/or adjustments.

-- This warranty does not apply to parts subject to consumption through use unless found to be defective.
-Examples of parts which are consumed, or used up, during normal Product operation include, but are not limited to, digging teeth, tines, spark plugs, tires, filters, chains, etc. - This warranty does not apply to failures caused by outside influence.
-Items considered to be outside influence include, but are not limited to, weather, storage practices, contamination, use of unapproved coolants, lubricants, additives, or chemicals, etc. - This warranty does not apply to normal "wear and tear" items.
-Normal "Wear and Tear" includes, but is not limited to, worn painted surfaces, scratched decals or windows, etc.
+- Product failures which result from operating the Product in an abusive, negligent or reckless manner. - Parts subject to consumption through use unless found to be defective.
+Examples of parts which are consumed, or used up, during normal Product operation include, but are not limited to, digging teeth, tines, spark plugs, tires, filters, chains, etc. - Failures caused by outside influence.
+Items considered to be outside influence include, but are not limited to, weather, storage practices, contamination, use of unapproved coolants, lubricants, additives, or chemicals, etc. - Normal "wear and tear" items.
+Normal "wear and tear" includes, but is not limited to, worn painted surfaces, scratched decals or windows, etc. - Any component covered by a separate manufacturer's warranty. - Pickup and delivery charges.